 The South Carolina coast is halfway through hurricane season, which is officially June 1 – November 1.
-As Florence now approaches and other potential storms swirl in the Atlantic, it is important to know the difference between a hurricane watch and a hurricane warning.
+As the season continues and potential storms swirl in the Atlantic, it is important to know the difference between a hurricane watch and a hurricane warning.

 According to NOAA, the National Oceanic Atmospheric Administration, “A warning means that hurricane conditions are expected whereas a watch means that conditions are possible.”